 But first, let’s take one last look at selecting the right wine for the occasion.
-You may have noticed that in many of my descriptions of wines I included possible food pairings.
-As I also said before, the best wine is the one you like.
-But some types of wine go better with certain foods than others.
+You may have noticed that many descriptions of wines include possible food pairings.
+While the best wine is the one you like, some types of wine go better with certain foods than others.

 The general rule of thumb is that light and fruity wines go well with lighter, more delicate food.
 Wines with a hardier flavor and robust tannins go best with rustic or spicy food.
 That is not, as we have noted, a hard and fast rule.
 Many white wines go amazingly well with spicy foods.
 The best bet?
 Find a good wine shop and ask someone working there.
 They are exposed to many wines and know a lot about what goes with what.
 Until you’re more sure of your footing, follow their commendations.
 But go with your own tastes, not what someone else thinks you should like.
 Price does NOT determine quality or taste.
 Start with a recommendation and then explore from there.

 Now that you’ve got your wine home, you have to think about storing your investment so you get the most out of it when you want.
-Some wines are made to be drank right away.
-These are usually the everyday, less distinguished wines like beaujolais, reioja, and pinot.
+Some wines are made to drink right away.
+These are usually the every day, less distinguished wines like beaujolais, reioja, and pinot.
 Others, like a bordeaux, are meant to hang out in a cool, dark place for a few years.
 In either case, storing your wine is important.

 Remember that wine is a living, breathing thing.
 Many wines continue to change in the bottle for several years, even when stored correctly.
 The first rule is to protect it from light.
 Wine cellars are usually in basements for a reason.
 Wine bottles are usually colored so light doesn’t penetrate to the wine so easily.
 If you get a glass-fronted wine refrigerator, make sure it’s not in direct sunlight.